 -

+Ytene explores the wildlife found in the New Forest in southern England.
 The woodland, bogs and heaths of the area are home to wild ponies, fallow deer, badgers, foxes, wildfowl, and insects.
 Seasonal changes are shown, and some elusive species, such as firecrests, hawfinches, woodlarks and tadpole shrimps are pictured.
-The programme is interwoven with historical re-enactments and describes the change in land use from mediaeval times.

 Filmed and Directed by Manuel Hinge